zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ### Real-time `settings`

-Settings are special runtime configuration of a pipeline or a step that require a [dedicated section](pipeline-settings.md).
-In short, they define a whole bunch of execution configuration such as docker building and resource settings.
+Settings are special runtime configurations of a pipeline or a step that require a [dedicated section](pipeline-settings.md).
+In short, they define a whole bunch of execution configuration such as Docker building and resource settings.

 ### `failure_hook_source` and `success_hook_source`